YordanGeorgiev/qto/doc/md/maintenance_guide_doc.md

 ### 4.3.
 Backup a database table
 You backup a database table with the following one-liner.
 Noe

-    # obs you have to have the shell vars pre-loaded !!!
+    # obs you have to have the shell vars preloaded !!!
     # clear; doParseCnfEnvVars <<path-to-cnf-file>>
     bash src/bash/qto/qto.sh -a backup-postgres-table -t my_table